- Home

 What is Line of Best Fit in Statistics?

-The straight line that best represents the trend in a scatter plot, minimizing the overall distance between the line and all data points.
+The line of best fit (trend line) is the straight line that best represents the overall trend in a scatter plot by minimizing the sum of squared vertical distances between the line and all data points.
+Its equation enables predictions for new x-values.

-What do students usually get wrong about Line of Best Fit?
+When do you use Line of Best Fit?

 Next Steps